-Once upon a time in Black Entrepreneur History was a woman named Nina Littlejohn, born in Cherokee County, South Carolina to parents Emanuel and Alice on February 2, 1879.
+Once upon a time in Black Entrepreneur History was a woman named Nina E. Littlejohn, born in Cherokee County, South Carolina to parents Emanuel and Alice (or Angeline as noted as alternative name on some documents) on February 2, 1879.

 The John-Nina (Littlejohn) Hospital was the 1st licensed medial facility servicing only African Americans in the city of Spartanburg; (the first medical non-licensed facility being founded three years prior called The People’s Hospital in Spartanburg near Mt.
 Moriah Baptist Church).

 Being a member of the Spartanburg Area Chamber of Commerce, she was able to pull strings politically while her husband was able to gain secure financial support through his business contacts.
 This resulted in the 2 story John Nina Hospital being built adjacent to their home.

 African Americans now had a fully equipped medical facility with the latest medical equipment and operating room with 2 wards and a maximum capacity of 16 people.
 Not only did the John-Nina Littlejohn Hospital take care of African Americans medically, there was a full garden for fresh food out back to maintain food security and nutrition for the patients.